-Part-time faculty shall receive their present part-time rate or the rate they received during Summer School 1972 or 1973, whichever is higher.
+Part-time faculty shall receive their present part-time rate.

-24.4 The Administration agrees that no course or section will be dropped in a capricious or arbitrary manner.
+25.4 The Administration agrees that no course or section will be dropped in a capricious or arbitrary manner.
 It further agrees that no course or section will be dropped or canceled if the income from student enrollment exceeds the cost of Summer School faculty salaries by 50%, within a given school.